yshaikh06/Build-Anything/README.md

 Good Afternoon,

 Thank you for all your hard work as the head of our leasing department in Charlottesville, Virginia.
 Before the rush for housing begins, we need a more effective method for comparing rates with other rental properties in the area.
-This will allow prospective tenants to have a smoother experience when searching for their future homes.
+This will allow prospective tenants to have a smoother experience when searching for their future homes!

 Given the University of Virginia (UVA) community, the local housing market is already competitive, so we need this workflow completed quickly.